Tag Archives: Christopher Lee

 Normally, we’re a lot more a’feared of a terror whose current location is uncertain and moves mysteriously and quickly (ala the alien in ALIEN or Zika-carrying mosquitoes) than we are of a known and fixed enemy like, say, a patch of poison ivy.
 I don’t fear poison ivy, I avoid it.
 I can’t outrun much but I can outrun poison ivy.
 It can’t “cut me off at the pass”.
 Mosquitoes however…those suckers are everywhere!
 This is the stuff of most horror flicks.

 But there are a number of horror films that feature stationary menaces or menaces that move at glacier-like rapidity.
 I happen to have viewed a couple of these recently; THE LIVING HEAD (Mexican), and THE HEAD (German).
-Two other previously viewed films; THEY SAVED HITLER’S BRAIN and DONOVAN’s BRAIN (both USA), would also fall into this sedentary and thus far inadequately studied category; films about living heads with no bodies (no legs, arms, wings, or driver’s licenses).
+Two other previously viewed films; THEY SAVED HITLER’S BRAIN and DONOVAN’s BRAIN (both USA), would also fall into this sedentary and thus far inadequately studied cinematic genre; films about living heads with no bodies (no legs, arms, wings, or driver’s licenses).
 The writers of these films are required to strive mightily to make these threats plausible since anyone could escape by falling down and crawling.

 So, how do they do it?

 Well, in THE LIVING HEAD and THEY SAVED HITLER’S BRAIN, we are shown mesmerized worshippers of the head toting it about from place to place.
-No one seems to notice or care until it’s too late.
+No one they encounter seems to notice or care until it’s too late.

 In DONOVAN’S BRAIN the title brain enforces its desires through emanations (wouldn’t that be a great name for a baseball team or a doo-wop group?)
 In THE HEAD it’s like the writers don’t even try.
 The threat simply exists as a sideshow to be gasped over.
 Meh.